aruizdealarcon/ipetikzmod/README.md

-This plugin for the IPE editor allows you to export clean and customizable TikZ code from a selection of graphics directly to the clipboard.
+This plugin for the IPE editor allows you to export clean TikZ code from a selection of graphics, directly to the clipboard.

-It is a fork of Joseph Rabinoff's project: github.com/QBobWatson/ipe2tikz.
+This is a fork of Joseph Rabinoff's project: github.com/QBobWatson/ipe2tikz.

+Some advantages on using IPE and this plugin are the following:

 **You no longer have to calculate coordinates or angles in TikZ.** If you need to create many graphics for your project, this plugin can save you a significant amount of time and effort.